RENCI-NRIG/CICI-SAFE/vfc.md

         cd ${WORKING_DIR}/CICI-SAFE/exoplex
         mvn  clean package appassembler:assemble -DskipTests

 ## 4. create a VFC on Chameleon with a switch and two ExoGENI-stitchable networks.
-Save the topology in a Json file.
-For example,
+Save the topology in a Json file (exoplex/vfc-config/topo.json).
+Key words are "router", "link" and "stitch". "router" represents the OpenFlow-Enabled vfc, "link" represents the link between two VFCs (ExoGENI circuits), and "stitch" represents ExoGENI switchable network on the VFC.
 The name of the router doesn't matter.
 The name of the stitch should start with "net".

 ## 5. start SDX server